Virginia's 10th congressional district

 Virginia's 10th congressional district is a U.S. congressional district in the Commonwealth of Virginia.
-It is currently represented by Democrat Jennifer Wexton, who was first elected in 2018.
+Situated in the suburbs and exurbs of Northern Virginia, the district includes the entireties of Loudoun, Fauquier, and Rappahannock counties, along with portions of Fairfax and Prince William counties.
+The district also includes the cities of Manassas and Manassas Park.
+It has been represented by Democrat Suhas Subramanyam since 2025, who succeeded retiring Democratic incumbent Jennifer Wexton.

+Geography

-The district includes all of Rappahannock County, Fauquier County, and Loudoun County, parts of Fairfax County and Prince William County, as well as the independent cities of Manassas, Manassas Park.
-The district closely matches Virginia's voting patterns in statewide races with nearly identical margins as the final statewide results.
+The district includes all of Rappahannock County, Fauquier County, and Loudoun County, parts of Fairfax County and Prince William County, as well as the independent cities of Manassas and Manassas Park.
+The district closely matches Virginia's voting patterns in statewide races.